wakeuplabs-io/assembly-script-stylus/packages/docs/feasibility-report.md

 ![as-stylus-architecture](./assets/architecture.png)

+*Note:* The "AS-Stylus" module represents the ecosystem we will be building as part of this project.
+In contrast, "Arbitrum" refers to the set of existing technologies and infrastructure that our system will integrate with.

-### Assembly Script Stylus (AS-Stylus Library)
+### AssemblyScript Stylus (AS-Stylus Library)

 This component defines the core layer for writing Stylus smart contracts in AssemblyScript.
 It provides the necessary abstractions and boilerplate to simplify the developer experience, while guiding the structure and syntax of contract code.

 Designed to be lightweight, composable, and framework-agnostic, the component includes:

-- Utility functions and decorators (e.g. @entry, @view) that reduce complexity and boilerplate.
+- Utility functions and decorators (e.g. `@entry`, `@view`) that reduce complexity and boilerplate.
 - Typed bindings to Stylus host functions, enabling interaction with storage, calldata, and execution context.
 - A consistent development model that enforces best practices and improves readability.
-- Provides typed utility functions, decorators or similar assembly script resource (e.g., @entry, @view, etc.) to simplify contract logic.
+- Provides typed utility functions, decorators or similar AssemblyScript resource (e.g., `@entry`, `@view`, etc.) to simplify contract logic.
 - Ensures compatibility between AssemblyScript and Stylus runtime expectations.

 In essence, the component frames the developer's interaction with the Stylus VM, shaping how smart contracts are authored and encouraging clean, maintainable patterns.

-### Assembly Script Interface (AS-Stylus Interface)
+### AssemblyScript Interface (AS-Stylus Interface)

 The interface component is designed to streamline the developer experience by automating project setup and abstracting away repetitive build tasks.
 It acts as the bridge between developers and the Stylus toolchain, simplifying the process of building and deploying AssemblyScript contracts.